Lauren | Feb 3, 2018 | 0

 Why is long daycare so popular?
 As real estate and other prices rise, there are more working mothers than ever in Sydney and this increased demand for long daycare.
 Enrollments of preschools, however, have declined (9am-3pm, only open school terms) in the recent years.
 So if you are not desperate for a long day care, you might want to consider preschools.
 They may be easier to get into and cheaper.
 Family daycare is a good option too if you prefer more of a home environment and smaller group care with more flexible hours.

 When you finally get accepted, and you to pay your deposit, make sure you ask for a written confirmation stating exactly what days of the week you have secured.
-We had clients informed that there was a vacancy of 5 days a week at the time of inquiry.
+Kathryn Hall Real Estate had clients told there was a vacancy of 5 days a week at the time of inquiry.
 They paid their deposit and thought it was all good.
 Three weeks later they arrived in Sydney, and when they attended orientation, they found out that they only had two days.
 When they complained, the centre’s explanation was that vacancy situation changed since and there was no guarantee.
 You should also check what is included in the fee.
 Some daycare will say you need to bring lunch or nappies (diapers).
 Sometimes you have a choice of bringing your own nappies and that might be cheaper.

 If all fails, you can still find nannies.
 They are helpful when you don’t have any relatives to look after your child while you get settled into your new life in Sydney.
 Many of our clients are not Australian with different cultural background.
 If you want your child to keep speaking French, for example, you can advertise for a French speaking nanny with childcare qualifications.